SkylineCommunications/dataminer-docs-connectors/connector/doc/Double_D_Electronics_DDA75.md

 ## How to use

-On the **General** data page, you can find the status of the first four ports with each 8 bit and some generic alarm flags.
+On the **General** data page, you can find the status of the first four ports with each 8 interfaces and some generic alarm flags.